ongsalt/interpreter101/spec.md

 - first class function
 - oop (prototype)
 - dynamic typing
-- allow any valid unicode identifier
+- allow any valid unicode string as an identifier but a string that is a number literal

 ## Variable
 ```